redguava/cliniko-api/readme.md

 Ordering
 -----------------

 API results are ordered by their `created_at` timestamps.
+You can get results back in reverse chronological order by sending the `order` parameter set to `desc`.

 API Resources
 -----------------